Malone-Design-Team/malone.app/markdown/weeks/week6.md

 # Week 6
-## Your Body Postpartum
+## Mental Health
+- Now that it's been 6 weeks, doctors recommend that you check up on your mental health!
-- It’s time to check in on your mental health again!
-You may want to sit down and fill out the Edinburgh Postnatal Depression Scale and the Postpartum Specific Anxiety Scale a second time.
+  - You may want to sit down and fill out the Edinburgh Postnatal Depression Scale and the Postpartum Specific Anxiety Scale a second time. **[insert links]**